NINAnor/traffikdata-sync/README.md

-# traffikdata-sync
+# traffikkdata-sync

-Fetch data from [Trafikkdata API](https://trafikkdata.atlas.vegvesen.no/om-api) and load it into a DuckDB database using DLT.
+Fetch data from [Trafikkdata API](https://trafikkdata.atlas.vegvesen.no/om-api) and load it into a DuckDB database using dlt.

 ## Setup